Dorka Juhász: Minnesota Lynx (2023–present)

 Juhász was selected 16th overall by the Minnesota Lynx in the 2023 WNBA draft.
 She made her WNBA debut on 19 May 2023, when the Lynx played the Chicago Sky.
 She scored 5 points and got 3 rebounds in 15 minutes.
 In the Lynx game on July 20, 2023, she became the only rookie to score 15+ points, 10+ rebounds, 3+ assists, and 2+ steals on 70% or better shooting from the field in the regular season.
 She was named to the 2023 WNBA All-Rookie Team along with her teammate, Diamond Miller.

 Juhász arrived late for the start of her second season after finishing her season with Schio, making her season debut with Minnesota on 25 May.
 She played from the bench for most of the season, starting in only seven games, mostly in July during Napheesa Collier's absence.
 In her 34 appearances, she averaged 4.8 points and 3.8 rebounds in 16.1 minutes per game.

 On 11 May 2025, the Lynx announced that Juhász would miss the 2025 season, wanting to rest after playing year-around for two years.

+On May 8, 2026, she returned to Lynx.